 Dr. Mónica Caudillo is an Assistant Professor in the Sociology Department since January 2019.
-She holds a PhD in Sociology from New York University, and has conducted domestic and international research in family demography, education, community violence, contraception, and sexual behavior, among other topics.
-Her doctoral dissertation focused on how social context impacts teenage women’s sexual activity, fertility, marriage, and cohabitation in Mexico.
-Her current research projects focus on the determinants of contraceptive use during adolescence and the postpartum period, as well as the strategies through which women learn about contraceptive methods in the United States.
-In addition, she is currently researching the social and relationship contexts of non-marital fertility in the United States.
+She holds a PhD in Sociology from New York University, and has conducted domestic and international research in family demography, contraception, and sexual behavior, among other topics.
+One of her lines of research focuses on the demographic consequences of disruptions to women's social context.
+Her research aims to understand how exposure to increasing community violence in Mexico, and to the opioid epidemic in the United States impact women’s sexual activity, fertility, marriage, and cohabitation patterns.
+Another line of research focuses on the determinants of contraceptive use during adolescence, and on how couple disagreement about fertility goals affects contraceptive use and unintended pregnancy in the United States.